zicozydailva/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 05. Write a function that reverses a string.
 06. Write a function that prints every other character of a string, starting with the first character, followed by a new line.
 07. Write a function that prints half of a string, followed by a new line.
+08. Write a function that prints n elements of an array of integers, followed by a new line.
+09. Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.